YugShrivastava/limitr/README.md

 # limitr
-A simple rate-limiter made using go
+A collection of rate-limiters made using different techniques(token bucket, per client, tollbooth) in go